dgoldman-msft/PSNewScriptFile/README.md

 ```powershell
 md PSNewScript
 ```
-> Create a new directory called PSNewScript to store this module
+> This will create a new directory called PSNewScript.

 3. Copy the contents of this project into this module directory